Social Anxiety Factsheet (for Schools)

 What Teachers Should Know

 Students with social anxiety feel overly concerned with how others see them.
-They feel extremely self-consciousness and fear being embarrassed, making mistakes, or looking foolish.
-As a result, they may feel anxious participating in everyday social situations like meeting new people, talking in groups, or speaking in front of the class.
+They feel extremely self-conscious and fear being embarrassed, making mistakes, or looking foolish.
+As a result, they may feel anxious about participating in social and performance-based situations.

 Social anxiety is a fear reaction to something that isn't actually dangerous — although the body and mind react as if the danger is real.
 This means students with social anxiety actually feel the physical sensations of fear, like a faster heartbeat and breathing.
 Fears that they'll be embarrassed, look foolish, make a mistake, or be judged, criticized, or laughed at (even if these fears aren't realistic) lead them to avoid many situations.

 Some students with social anxiety are so fearful about talking to others that they don't speak at all to certain people (such as teachers or students they don't know) or in certain places (like at school or at someone else's house).
 This form of social anxiety is called selective mutism.